openshift-kni/baremetal-deploy/README.md

 You may manually run it with Docker or Podman, as long as you pass in the applicable configuration files.

 ## Versions Tested
-Deployment of OCP 4.3, 4.4 and 4.5 has been tested with this playbook.
+Deployment of OCP 4.3, 4.4, 4.5 and 4.6 has been tested with this playbook.

+## Contributing
+We follow the standard GitHub process for PRs.
+One thing you need to note is that if your changes affect the `node-prep` or `installer` roles, the PR needs to be submitted against [baremetal-deploy](https://github.com/openshift-kni/baremetal-deploy) as JetSki uses those roles as is by rebasing, for maintainability.

 ## Limitations
 * Designed for and tested only on Red Hat's Scale and ALIAS labs